Skip to main content

-Debunking the Myths: Yes, You Can Securely Store and Share Business Files in the Cloud
+Debunking the Myths: Yes, You Can Securely Store and Share Business Files In the Cloud

-With new information now available pertaining to the largest personal information infraction in history, the Equifax data breach, the security of stored data is top of mind for much of the population.
+With new information now available pertaining to the largest personal information infraction in history, the Equifax data breachExternal LinkThis link leads to an external website and will open in a new tab, the security of stored data is top of mind for much of the population.
 The massive cybercrime led to the compromising of troves of sensitive consumer data, including social security numbers, credit card numbers, drivers license numbers and passport information.
 The breach set new precedents for security measures not only across professional enterprises, but also among individual members of the public.
 A new focus on cloud security standards, and skepticism regarding the safety of providing personal details to third parties, has birthed much misinformation sparked from fears of further attacks.

-How firms share business files in the cloud should always be viewed with heightened security in mind.
+How firms share business files in the cloudExternal LinkThis link leads to an external website and will open in a new tab should always be viewed with heightened security in mind.
 However, due to breaches such as the Equifax attack, many are looking for new solutions to avoid security loopholes and potential hacks of their client’s data.
 Because of this, many myths surrounding cloud storage and security are permeating throughout global organizations.
 Contradictory to preconceived notions that the cloud is inherently insecure, systems do exist to ensure information, such as credit card numbers and client records, remain continuously safeguarded against any potential threats.

 One of the top misunderstandings about cloud storage is that it is not secure because files are always “floating” around anywhere and everywhere.
 Once a file reaches the cloud, it is viewed by the user as being out of their control, which implies that it is not safe.
-However, network security is one of the most prevalent and pertinent responsibilities of cloud storage providers.
+However, network securityExternal LinkThis link leads to an external website and will open in a new tab is one of the most prevalent and pertinent responsibilities of cloud storage providers.
 The notion that on-premises servers are somehow safer than cloud platforms is false and a much more complex concept.

 Multi-layered security systems are put in place for today’s services that allow users to share business files in the cloud, and the right platform will have in-house security experts working tirelessly to build defense systems that preemptively safeguard users’ data from any possible security risks.
 Also consider that files stored solely on a computer or external drive can be considered more at risk because if the device is stolen, so is all of the stored data.
 Files living in the cloud, however, can be remotely deleted or moved by an authorized user if need be.